KanHarI/gpt-commit-summarizer/Readme.md

 in each commit and post it as a comment on the pull request.

 ## Troubleshooting
-In some cases, the OpenAI API may block requests from the IP addresses of GitHub's hosted runners.
+I have heard some unverified reports that, the OpenAI API may block requests from the IP addresses of GitHub's hosted runners.
 If you encounter this issue, you can try using a self-hosted runner to run the gpt-commit-summarizer action.
 This can be done by setting up a runner on a server that you control, and then adding the runner to your repository.

 To set up a self-hosted runner, you will need to follow these steps: